TerrenceAm22/aws-serverless-pipeline/README.md

 Step 3:

-You are able to add this step if you want to automate the zipping of the lamda function
+You are able to add this step if you want to automate the zipping of the lambda function

 Step 4: